Spring Travel Made Simple: A 12-Piece Capsule Wardrobe

 • I’ve included a pair of jeans with each capsule as I always pack them and wear often.
 And I’ve included a skirt because many of you have requested them.
 But you can always swap out either for a bottom piece of your choice.

-• And in case you’re wondering, the “12-pieces” don’t include shoes or other accessories. 😉
+• And in case you’re wondering, the “12-pieces” in these examples don’t include shoes or other accessories. 😉

 3rd row: RAINCOAT | JEANS | PANTS | SKIRT